 Wk.6 ARTS & CRAFTS (Visual Arts and Indigenous Crafts)

-Visual Arts: Led by the Doris McCarthy Gallery, this week offers the opportunity to explore the inspiring world of visual art.
-Using a playful approach to viewing and making art, campers will be introduced to a variety of media, through fun and engaging hands-on art activities.
+Visual Arts: Led by various multidisciplinary international artists within the Doris McCarthy Gallery space, this week offers the opportunity for participants to explore the inspiring world of visual art.
+Using a playful approach to viewing and making art, campers will be introduced to a variety of media, through fun and engaging hands-on art activities each day as outlined below.

 Indigenous Crafts: Led by Elder Wendy Phillips, campers will complete decorative handicraft creations of traditional shakers, dream catchers, medicine bag and wheel, mini canoes and turtle arts through the use of natural materials and contemporary supplements.